Getting the Literacy Skills Needed

 McKinley School, Fairfield – Focuses on closing the achievement gap through targeted interventions, teacher and parent training, and data monitoring.
 Provides Individual student support for struggling or at risk students with small group instruction of no more than three students at a time; Provides individual support for English Language Learner (ELL) students and professional development to classroom teachers with ELL students.
 Increased reading opportunities in the home through a book swap reading incentive program involving bags of newly purchased fiction and non-fiction books for all students in grades K-3.

 CES – Cooperative Educational Services, Trumbull - The goal of the CES program is to prepare students for kindergarten.
-It targets 90 pre-school children by providing a lending library, supporting students who are English Language Learners, distributing books in children’s home languages including Spanish and Portuguese and providing literacy workshops including family literacy workshops for parents and foster grandparents.
+It targets 90 pre-school children by providing a lending library, supporting students who are English Language Learners, distributing books in children’s home languages including Spanish and Portuguese and providing literacy workshops including family literacy workshops for parents and grandparents.